NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --input-is-projected
-   Input data is already in projected coordinates, or is a point cloud in Cartesian coordinates that is small in extent.
+   Input data is already in projected coordinates, or is a point cloud in Cartesian coordinates in a box such as [-10, 10]^3.
 Need not be spatially organized.
-If both a top and bottom surface exists, one of them must be cropped out.
+If both a top and bottom surface exists (such as indoors), one of them must be cropped out.
 Point (0, 0, 0) is considered invalid.
-Must specify a projection to interpret the data amd the output grid size.
+Must specify a projection to interpret the data and the output grid size.

 --rounding-error <float (default: 1/2^{10}=0.0009765625)>
     How much to round the output DEM and errors, in meters (more